catmando/LocoRuby/README.md

 ##Why?##

-Your ruby project mainly runs as a browser application, but needs to run a little script on a windows box.
+Your ruby project (rails, sinatra whatever) mainly runs as a browser application, but also needs to run a little script on a windows box.
 For example to control a legacy application that has no API, or to do some file management in the local environment.

 Yes you can write a ruby script to do this, and even package it up as an windows executable.
 Of course you are